-In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, collectively referred to in this report as the Affordable Care Act, was adopted in the United States.
-This law substantially changed the way healthcare is financed by both governmental and private insurers and significantly impacted the pharmaceutical industry.
+In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Reconciliation Act of 2010, collectively referred to in this report as the "Affordable Care Act," was adopted in the United States.
+This law has substantially changed the way healthcare is financed by both governmental and private insurers and significantly impacted the pharmaceutical industry.
 The Affordable Care Act contains a number of provisions that are expected to impact our business and operations.
-Changes that may affect our business include those governing enrollment in federal healthcare programs, reimbursement changes, rules regarding prescription drug benefits under the health insurance exchanges, expansion of the 340B program, and fraud and abuse and enforcement.
-These changes will impact existing government healthcare programs and will result in the development of new programs, including Medicare payment for performance initiatives and improvements to the physician quality reporting system and feedback program.
+Changes that may affect our business include those governing enrollment in federal healthcare programs, reimbursement changes, rules regarding prescription drug benefits under the health insurance exchanges, expansion of the 340B drug pricing program, and fraud and abuse and enforcement.
+These changes have impacted and will continue to impact existing government healthcare programs and have resulted in the development of new programs, including Medicare payment for performance initiatives and improvements to the physician quality reporting system and feedback program.

 The Affordable Care Act made significant changes to the Medicaid Drug Rebate program.
 Effective March 23, 2010, rebate liability expanded from fee-for-service Medicaid utilization to include the utilization of Medicaid managed care organizations as well.
-With regard to the amount of the rebates owed, the Affordable Care Act increased the minimum Medicaid rebate from 15.1% to 23.1% of the average manufacturer price for most innovator products and from 11% to 13% for non-innovator products; changed the calculation of the rebate for certain innovator products that qualify as line extensions of existing drugs; and capped the total rebate amount for innovator drugs at 100% of the average manufacturer price.
+The Affordable Care Act also made changes to the 340B drug pricing program, which are described below under the heading "Coverage and Reimbursement."
+With regard to the amount of the rebates owed, the Affordable Care Act increased the minimum Medicaid rebate from 15.1% to 23.1% of the average manufacturer price for most innovator products and from 11% to 13% for non-innovator products; changed the calculation of the rebate for certain innovator products that qualify as line extensions of existing drugs; and capped the total rebate amount at 100 percent of the average manufacturer price.
 In addition, the Affordable Care Act and subsequent legislation changed the definition of average manufacturer price.
-The Centers for Medicare and Medicaid Services, or CMS, the federal agency that administers Medicare and the Medicaid Drug Rebate program, issued final regulations that became effective on April 1, 2016 to implement the changes to the Medicaid Drug Rebate program under the Affordable Care Act.
-In addition, the Affordable Care Act requires pharmaceutical manufacturers of branded prescription drugs to pay a branded prescription drug fee to the federal government beginning in 2011.
-Each individual pharmaceutical manufacturer pays a prorated share of the branded prescription drug fee of \$4.1 billion in 2018, based on the dollar value of its branded prescription drug sales to certain federal programs identified in the law.
+The Centers for Medicare and Medicaid Services ("CMS"), the federal agency that administers Medicare and the Medicaid Drug Rebate program, issued final regulations that became effective on April 1, 2016 to implement the changes to the Medicaid Drug Rebate program under the Affordable Care Act.
+In addition, the Affordable Care Act requires pharmaceutical manufacturers of branded prescription drugs to pay an annual, nondeductible branded prescription drug fee to the federal government beginning in 2011, apportioned among these entities according to their market share in certain government healthcare programs, although this fee does not apply to sales of certain products approved exclusively for orphan indications.
+Each individual pharmaceutical manufacturer pays a prorated share of the branded prescription drug fee of \$2.8 billion in 2019 and thereafter, based on the dollar value of its branded prescription drug sales to certain federal programs identified in the law.

 Additional provisions of the Affordable Care Act may negatively affect our revenues in the future.
-For example, as part of the Affordable Care Act's provisions closing a coverage gap that currently exists in the Medicare Part D prescription drug program, or the donut hole, manufacturers are required to provide a 50% discount on branded prescription drugs dispensed to beneficiaries within this donut hole.
-We currently do not have coverage under Medicare Part D for our drugs, but this could change in the future.
+For example, as part of the Affordable Care Act's provisions closing a coverage gap that currently exists in most Medicare Part D prescription drug plans, commonly referred to as the "donut hole," manufacturers were required to provide a 50 percent discount on branded prescription drugs dispensed to beneficiaries during their "donut hole" period as a condition for the manufacturer's outpatient drugs to be covered under Medicare Part D. The Bipartisan Budget Act of 2018 ("BBA") increased such manufacturer point-of-sale discounts to 70 percent effective as of January 1, 2019.
+We currently have limited coverage under Medicare Part D for our drugs, but coverage could increase in the future.